conterra/mapapps-analysis-counting/README.md

 Installation Guide
 ------------------
-- Just add the bundle "dn_analysis_counting" to your app.
+- Just add the bundle "dn_analysiscounting" to your app.